Technical and legal requirements for safety, design, packaging and insurance, to ensure products are safe and fit for purpose.

 Good design and manufacturing processes are essential to ensure you meet these technical and legal requirements.
 They can also give your business a competitive edge and save costs.

 This guide sets out the key safety, design, packaging and insurance issues you need to consider in relation to your products.

 Your legal responsibilities

-Under the Sale of Goods Act 1979, all products must be ‘fit for purpose’, be of satisfactory quality and fit its description.
+Under the Consumer Rights Act 2015, all products must be ‘fit for purpose’, be of satisfactory quality and fit their description.
 This means that your products must fulfil the purpose the customer has been led to expect and the reasons that led them to buy it.

 The act also covers any purpose that a customer asks about when the product is purchased and is guaranteed by the retailer to meet that purpose when it is sold.
-If a product is not fit for purpose, the customer is within their rights to have the goods replaced or repaired.
+If a product is not fit for purpose, the customer is within their rights to return and receive a refund or have the goods replaced or repaired.